sauravshah31/technical-blogs/google-apps-script-1/README.md

 </script>
 ```

-Note that the functions starting with `underscore`(_) are not exposed to the client.
-If you want to write a "private" function that can't be called directly by the client, you can prepend the function name with "_".
+Note that the functions starting with `underscore`('\_') are not exposed to the client.
+If you want to write a "private" function that can't be called directly by the client, you can prepend the function name with "\_".
 For example, the following `_getFileDataFromDrive` can't be called by the user directly.
 However, the client can call the `getData` function which will then call the `_getFileDataFromDrive`.
 This is a common pattern for internal utility functions and exposing them through an interface.
 ```js
 const APP_ROOT_FOLDER = "CoolTodoApp";